elenderg/PAL-1000/instruções de compilação.md

 `Compile the directory (start).`
-`Compile the directory (load the source files).` `Compile the directory (scan the source files).` `Abort with "I'm not old enough to make babies.".` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).`
+`Compile the directory (load the source files).` `Compile the directory (scan the source files).` `Abort with "_I'm not old enough to make babies.".` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).` `\Compile the directory (compile the headers of the routines).`